MHovhannisian/HyperSearch/docs/module_unifiedmlp.rst

 Results dict reference
 ----------------------

 The keys of the dict are shown below with brief explanations.
 Nested dicts represented as nested bullet points.
+Quantities end in _all when they are not per-class.

 * **hypers**: Complete dict of the hyperparameters under which the model was built, trained and tested.